 What subcontractor insurance compliance means (plain English)

-In brief: It is the repeatable workflow you use to ensure every subcontractor has the right coverage, limits, and endorsements for your contract requirements before they step on site.
+It is the repeatable workflow you use to ensure every subcontractor has the right coverage, limits, and endorsements for your contract requirements before they step on site.

 Subcontractor compliance usually includes: